Geography of Africa

 Africa is a continent comprising 63 political territories, representing the largest of the great southward projections from the main mass of Earth's surface.
 Within its regular outline, it comprises an area of 30368609 km2, excluding adjacent islands.
-Its highest mountain is Mount Kilimanjaro; its largest lake is Lake Victoria.
+Its highest mountain is Kilimanjaro; its largest lake is Lake Victoria.

 Separated from Europe by the Mediterranean Sea and from much of Asia by the Red Sea, Africa is joined to Asia at its northeast extremity by the Isthmus of Suez (which is transected by the Suez Canal), 130 km wide.
 For geopolitical purposes, the Sinai Peninsula of Egypt – east of the Suez Canal – is often considered part of Africa.
 From the most northerly point, Ras ben Sakka in Tunisia, at 37°21′ N, to the most southerly point, Cape Agulhas in South Africa, 34°51′15″ S, is a distance approximately of 8000 km; from Cap-Vert, 17°31′13″W, the westernmost point, to Ras Hafun in the Somali Puntland region, in the Horn of Africa, 51°27′52″ E, the most easterly projection, is a distance (also approximately) of 7400 km.

 The main structural lines of the continent show both the east-to-west direction characteristic, at least in the eastern hemisphere, of the more northern parts of the world, and the north-to-south direction seen in the southern peninsulas.
 Africa is thus mainly composed of two segments at right angles, the northern running from east to west, and the southern from north to south.

 Main features

 The average elevation of the continent approximates closely to 600 m above sea level, roughly near to the mean elevation of both North and South America, but considerably less than that of Asia, 950 m.
 In contrast with other continents, it is marked by the comparatively small area of either very high or very low ground, lands under 180 m occupying an unusually small part of the surface; while not only are the highest elevations inferior to those of Asia or South America, but the area of land over 3000 m is also quite insignificant, being represented almost entirely by individual peaks and mountain ranges.
 Moderately elevated tablelands are thus the characteristic feature of the continent, though the surface of these is broken by higher peaks and ridges.
-(So prevalent are these isolated peaks and ridges that a specialised term [Inselberg-Landschaft, island mountain landscape] has been adopted in Germany to describe this kind of country, thought to be in great part the result of wind action.)
+(So prevalent are these isolated peaks and ridges that a specialised term—Inselberg-Landschaft, island mountain landscape—has been adopted in Germany to describe this kind of country, thought to be in great part the result of wind action.)

 As a general rule, the higher tablelands lie to the east and south, while a progressive diminution in altitude towards the west and north is observable.
-Apart from the lowlands and the Atlas mountain range, the continent may be divided into two regions of higher and lower plateaus, the dividing line (somewhat concave to the northwest) running from the middle of the Red Sea to about 6 degrees south on the west coast.
+Apart from the lowlands and the Atlas Mountains, the continent may be divided into two regions of higher and lower plateaus, the dividing line (somewhat concave to the northwest) running from the middle of the Red Sea to about 6 degrees south on the west coast.

 Africa can be divided into a number of geographic zones: